bright-dev/bright/doc/source/FCComp.rst

     This performs basic component initialization and in called by all ``FCComp`` constructors.
     As such this function is protected and will not show up in the Python bindings of Bright.

-    The :meth:`initialize` method sets :attr:`params2track` and :attr:`name` as defined in the function call and sets :attr:`PassNum` to zero.
+    The :meth:`initialize` method sets :attr:`track_params` and :attr:`name` as defined in the function call and sets :attr:`pass_num` to zero.
 Additionally, it creates and prepares isotopic and parameter files for output.
 These files are named "``{FCComp.name}Isos.txt``" and "``{FCComp.name}Params.txt``" respectively.